Research – Dance

 Ashley Tate’s current research focus is centered around the use of dance as a vehicle for community advocacy and a tool for social change.
 She recently became a key participant in the nationally recognized No Tears Project, a multidisciplinary festival founded by Oxford American Magazine in 2017 to honor Civil Rights history.
 The project is a touring group and outreach program that uses conversation and concerts to engage communities around the country in learning about civil rights.
 She is currently leading the development of the Charlotte, North Carolina edition of the No Tears Project.

 Tate has received grants from the City of Charlotte’s Arts and Culture Advisory Board and the UNC Charlotte College of Arts + Architecture New South | Global South initiative.
-These grants will support the From Brooklyn to Browne’s Ferry Project, which aims to explore how Browne’s Ferry (a large geographical area of Charlotte) fits into Charlotte’s larger story of the “New South.”
-Based on oral histories, mapping and historical land research, and demographic research, her multidisciplinary creative team will create musical, video, and choreographic works for public presentation in Spring 2024.
+These grants supported the “Brooklyn to Browne’s Ferry” project, a creative platform for the story of Grace A.M.E.
+Zion Church, its migration, and its effort to redefine itself in a new place and time.
+Based on oral histories, mapping and historical land research, and demographic research, a multidisciplinary creative team will created musical, video, and choreographic works for public presentation in Spring 2024 and 2025.

 Tate is also the co-producer of Dance the Vote, a non-partisan grassroots arts-based voter registration initiative founded by Joan Lipkin.
 This project brings together local, national, and international artists who creatively seek to make a difference during different election seasons by promoting voter awareness and getting eligible voters registered and committed to vote for the upcoming elections.
 She recently presented “Creative Community: Dance as a Unifying Art Form” at the 2023 National Dance Education Conference in Denver, Colorado and is currently developing a hip-hop research symposium that will focus on conversations surrounding hip hop’s relationship to social justice.